Skip to main content

 How will attendance work in an online model?

 We are designing an automated attendance system that meets Minnesota state requirements while also honoring the flexibility of online learning.
-Students will check in daily through designated learning platforms and participate in live or asynchronous instruction as scheduled.
+Students will check in daily through online learning platforms and participate in instruction as scheduled.
 More detailed procedures will be outlined in the Online Campus student handbook.

 Are there any fees?